-All efforts will be made to hold the combine indoors, however due to availability they may be held outdoors.
+All efforts will be made to hold both indoor and outdoor tryouts, however due to availability and weather, locations may have to be adjusted.

-The combine will be required for all players aged 9-14.
-They will be broken up into groups by level, biddy, midget and Knee High.
+The tryouts will be required for all players aged 9-15 that want to play on the more competitive teams.
+They will be broken up into groups by level, Biddy, Midget and Knee High.

 All players will be evaluated on various baseball skills, i.e. hitting, throwing, fielding, running, etc., and will receive a rating in each category.